UofTCoders/council/admin/instructor_emails.md

 let us know.
 2. To ensure our instructors are comfortable with our live-coding, we ask that all instructors do **one of the following**:
     - Attend any of our lessons (i.e. not a co-working) prior to teaching their lesson to get a sense of the format
-    - OR Watch [this video of Ahmed teaching Intro to R](https://www.youtube.com/watch?v=b74V54VFL98) which is a great demonstration of our teaching format
+    - OR Watch [this video of Ahmed teaching Intro to R](https://www.youtube.com/watch?v=b74V54VFL98) which is a great demonstration of our teaching format.
-    .
 3. [Code of Conduct](https://github.com/UofTCoders/studyGroup/blob/gh-pages/codeOfConduct.md).
 UofT Coders has a code of conduct that ensures that all members that attend feel they are safe and welcome at our meetings.
 Please read it over and ensure that all lesson material abides by the code.